-To meet the standard your child will be learning to:
+They will be learning to:

 - write stories and other kinds of writing that they can use at school and at home.
 This includes simple instructions, explanations of what happens and the way it happens, simple descriptions of people, and of things they have done and seen, know about or are making up - use full stops, question marks and capital letters most of the time - spell many words correctly, and try writing new words using what they know about other similar words - write longer sentences and use simple connecting words ("like", "and") to join sentences together.